hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/147_bhakti_2.md

 essence, there is a true, firm core, a backbone, to the doctrine that is preached.
 I am not asking you to swallow without consideration any old stories, or any unscientific jargon.
-I am not calling upon you to believe in all sorts of Vâmâchâri explanations that, unfortunately, have crept into some of the Puranas, but what I mean is this, that there is an essence which ought not to be lost, a reason for the existence of the Puranas, and that is the teaching of Bhakti to make religion practical,
+I am not calling upon you to believe in all sorts of Vāmāchāri explanations that, unfortunately, have crept into some of the Puranas, but what I mean is this, that there is an essence which ought not to be lost, a reason for the existence of the Puranas, and that is the teaching of Bhakti to make religion practical,